Rudy Hawkes and Juliet Burnett in Beyond Bach. Photo Jeff

 Ballet teachers are often the first contact a child has with the dance profession, and set children's and parents' impression of the world of ballet.
 It goes without saying that ballet teachers have a deep love for dance and an overriding interest in sharing this with others.
-We can help you do this through our performances, our DVDs, and our access programs such as Teachers' days.
+We can help you do this through our performances, our DVDs, and our access programs.

 Ballet teachers inspire students with images of great dancing, igniting the spark that makes them work to achieve their dreams.
 Teachers need regular inspiration themselves: to see the full beauty of ballet in its theatrical setting, the achievements of outstanding artists, and the ever-expanding diversity of choreographic invention.
 Our programs offer you the chance to replenish yourself with the excitement and inspiration of ballet.

 As ballet teachers, it is essential to keep in touch with technical and artistic developments.
 We owe the rapidly expanding technical facility of our dancers to you, as your knowledge and experience set the groundwork for all future achievement.
 Dance medicine and advanced training approaches are having a profound effect on ballet technique, and it is essential that you can assess the goal of your teaching.